emilgoldsmith/stylelint-custom-processor-loader/README.md

 ### emitWarning (default: `false`)

 Always return warnings if this option is set to `true`.
-If you're using hot module replacement, you may wish to enable this in development, or else updates will be skipped when there's an stylelint error.
+If you're using hot module replacement, you may wish to enable this in development, or else updates will be skipped when there's a stylelint error.

 ## License